Skip to main content

 Roti Canai (Flaky Flatbread)

-A popular Indian-influenced flatbread, roti canai is made from dough that is flipped and stretched until thin, then cooked on a griddle.
-It's often served with dhal or curry and enjoyed for breakfast or as a snack.
+An Indian-influenced flatbread, roti canai is made by flipping and stretching the dough paper-thin before cooking it on a griddle.
+It comes with dhal or curry and works as breakfast or a snack.

 Allergens: